TomFrederik/lucent/docs/source/tutorials/first_steps.rst

     obj = objectives.channel('mixed4a', 476)
     list_of_images = render.render_vis(model, obj)

 There are a few predefined objective functions, such as ``channel``, ``neuron`` and ``direction``.
+Learn more about them in :ref:`Native Objectives`.
 You can also define your own objective, which we will explain in :ref:`custom_objectives`.

 In principle, the objective can be any differentiable function that takes as input the feature map of the entire model and returns some loss value.
-For example, by using the ``channel`` objective, we specify that we want to minimize the negative, mean activation of a particular layer's activation and a particular channel.
+For example, by using the ``channel`` objective, we specify that we want to minimize the negative, mean activation of a particular layer's activation at a particular channel.

-Objectives can be combined in various ways.
-They support all the standard arithmetic operators (+, -, *, /).
+Objectives can be combined via all the standard arithmetic operators (+, -, *, /).

 For example, we could jointly optimize two channels to see the interaction of two neurons:

 .. code-block:: python

     obj = objectives.channel(476) + objectives.channel(465)
     list_of_images = render.render_vis(model, obj)

-.. note:: Summation
+.. admonition:: Summation

     If you want to use the ``sum`` operator, the built-in python method results in an unfortunate nested description.
 To circumvent this, you can use the classmethod ``Objectives.sum(iterable_of_objectives)`` instead.